neurazum/Vbai/README.md

 # Vbai
-"Vbai" models are models trained on MRI images for disease diagnosis.
+"Vbai" models are trained on MRI images for disease diagnosis.
 Developed by Neurazum.